lebao3105/texteditor/README.md

 * Lightweight
 * [Initial] Dark mode + Text colors support
 * [Initial] Configuration file support
-* [Initial] Installation on Linux (deb-based distros) + Windows .exe file making (completed)
+* Able to make Windows executable file (.exe)

 ## Running
 Install configparser package before continue.

-This project needs python3 + Tcl/Tkinter and pip installed.
+This project needs python3 + Tkinter and pip installed.
 Also install PIL package with pip.

 Always generate .mo files first:
 > **On Windows:** To do this, find for msgfmt, msgmerge and xgettext from the Python installation folder.